ruahvitulv/ruahvitulv.github.io/about.md

 permalink: /about/
 ---

 I have always been scientifically inclined and skeptical to a fault.
 Thus it came as a big surprise for those who knew me to hear I had gone to India to become a yoga teacher.
-Abandoning a very promising - and miserable - career in IT in Australia.
+Abandoning a very promising - and joyless - career in corporate IT, in Australia.

 <figure class="u-pull-right image-small">
 	<img src="/assets/images/about/me.jpg">